Men's NCAA tournament: How to watch Texas vs. Tennessee tonight

 Streaming: Paramount+ with SHOWTIME

-The Texas vs. Tennessee matchup will air on CBS and stream live on Paramount+ with SHOWTIME.
+The James Madison vs. Duke matchup will air on CBS and stream live on Paramount+ with SHOWTIME.

 For streaming March Madness, you'll need the Paramount+ with SHOWTIME tier for $12.
 The subscription is ad-free and includes live access to your local CBS channel.